shixm-cloud/ENVR3002/CodingLecture1.md

 >> clear
 >> whos
 ```
 `whos` lists the current variables in your _**workspace**_.
 The command `clear` remove variables from memory.
-You should note that MATLAB knows the value of π, because it is one of numerous built-in functions fo MATLAB.
+You should note that MATLAB knows the value of _π_, because it is one of numerous built-in functions fo MATLAB.

 ### Vectors